UMM-CSci-3601-F17/sage-team-cheezit/docs/dev-and-deploy.md

 ```
 Paste these into the `src/environment/environment.ts` and `src/environment/environment.prod.ts` files replacing the placeholders.

+You can also get this information from `firebase setup:web`

 Next, enable Firebase Authentication by going to the Authentication section of the dashboard, then to the sign-in method section.
 Next, click on Google and toggle it to enabled, then save.

 ## Running the Project